swing-xyz/examples/examples/swaps-api-nextjs-solana/README.md

 }
 ```

-Next, we will check if the user has a Solana-supported wallet installed.
-If the user does not have a supported wallet installed, we will prompt them to install one.
-If all is good, we will proceed to sign and send the transaction over to the network.
+Next, we will proceed to sign and send the transaction over to the network.

 ```typescript
 try {